wallix/awless/README.md

 # FAQ

-Here is a compilation of the question we often answer (... thanks for asking them and forcing us to make things clearer ;) ):
+Here is a compilation of the question we often answer (thanks for asking them so that we can make things clearer!):

 **There are already some AWS CLIs.
 What is `awless` unique approach?**

 Three things that differentiates `awless` from other AWS CLIs:

-* It has it owns **compiled and very simple templating language** to build AWS infrastructures.
+* It has its own **compiled and very simple templating language** to build AWS infrastructures.
-* Commands are made of VERB + ENTITY [+ param=value] and are actually valid lines of the template language.
+* Commands are made of _VERB + ENTITY [+ param=value]_ and are actually valid lines of the template language.
-* It transparently syncs locally a representation of the cloud resources and their relations.
+* It transparently syncs to a local graph a representation of the cloud resources and their relations.

-Leveraging and combining the points exposed above, `awless` lays some strong foundations for plenty of current/future features/characteristic such as:
+Leveraging and combining the points above, `awless` lays some strong foundations for plenty of current/future features/characteristic such as:

 - Wrapping AWS API calls to enrich them with before/after behaviour when interacting with the cloud
 - Having a small and hierarchical set of commands to intuitively interact with AWS